Aayush1291/Hostel-Management-System/README.md

 # Hostel-Management-System
 HSM using Java swing and SQL

-change the password in HostelManagementSystem
+change the password in HostelManagementSystem.java

 statement for execution is:
 javac -cp "mysql-connector-j-9.0.0.jar;." *.java